Univalent

 Luke Peterson

 Luke is a software engineer, system architect and engineering executive with over two decades of experience.
-He co-founded Caustic Graphics which was acquired by Imagination Technologies to enable real-time ray tracing on GPUs.
+After starting his career at Apple, he co-founded Caustic Graphics which was acquired by Imagination Technologies to enable real-time ray tracing on GPUs.

 His expertise includes building and managing solid teams, translating business goals into technical vision, and driving towards delivering that vision.